rowinggolfer/openmolar2/documentation/sphinx/overview.rst

 -------

-The application came to be when a UK Dentist, Neil Wallace, found himself disastisfied with both the software and service provided by a well-established provided.
+The application came to be when a UK Dentist, Neil Wallace, found himself disastisfied with both the software and service provided by a well-established UK supplier.
 With limited previous programming experience, but enough to realise that open source tools would need to form the backbone of his code, he learned python, qt (the toolkit used by well known applications such as "google earth" and "skype"), and became familiar with the mysql and postgres databases.